-A disorder in which bile acids are not completely released by the liver of pregnant women during the second and third trimester of pregnancy, increasing their concentration in blood and amniotic fluid.
-It occurs in about 0.2-2% of pregnant women, and although it is not serious for the woman and reverses after delivery, it increases the risk of severe consequences for the fetus.
+Disorder in which bile acids are not completely released by the liver of pregnant women during the second and third trimesters of pregnancy, increasing their concentration in blood and amniotic fluid.
+It occurs in about 0.2-2% of pregnant women, and although it is not serious for the woman and reverses after childbirth, it increases the risk of severe consequences for the fetus.

 Intrahepatic cholestasis of pregnancy

-The exact causes of this disturbance in the digestive functioning of pregnant women are unknown.
-Pregnancy hormones seem to be involved, since they may slow down the normal flow of bile.
-Other factors that may favor intrahepatic cholestasis during gestation are:
+The exact causes of this alteration in the digestive function of pregnant women are unknown.
+Pregnancy hormones seem to be involved, as they can slow down the normal flow of bile.
+Other factors that may favor intrahepatic cholestasis during pregnancy are:

 - History of intrahepatic cholestasis in previous pregnancies.
-About 60%-70% of women present this condition recurrently in subsequent pregnancies, and it can reach 90% in severe cases.
+About 60%-70% of women experience this condition recurrently in subsequent pregnancies, reaching up to 90% in severe cases.

-- Previous personal history of liver damage or disease including cholelithiasis or Hepatitis C or B infections.
+- Previous personal history of liver damage or disease, including cholelithiasis or infections from Hepatitis C or B.

 - Twin or multiple pregnancies.